Our new study is entitled “He is my Everything”.

 Join me again for part 2 on August 9th.

-"Working Through The Scriptures" is a Bi-Weekly writing/podcast designed to aide you in your Bible Study.
+"Working Through The Scriptures" is a Weekly writing/podcast designed to aide you in your Bible Study.